krzochalski/logout-after-x-minutes/README.md

 # logout-after-x-minutes
-After authentication stores time of sign in in local storage and logs out after X minutes
+After authentication stores time of log in in local storage and logs out after X minutes